 Myths, Parables, Stories

-In other words, Jesus made use of and made up stories to reveal truth.
+Jesus made use of and made up stories to reveal truth.
 Jesus had no qualms about using fiction to reveal truth to his audience.
 He used these fictitious illustrations to explain truth.
 Is there something wrong with that?
 Can God not use fiction, parable or a myth to reveal the truth?
 Jesus did it.
-He used parables as an example.
-In the Bible, God has used songs, poems, letters (epistles), proverbs, historical narratives, chronicles, apocalyptic language, etc. to reveal truth.
+He used parables to illustrate his point.
+In the Bible, God has used songs, poems, letters (epistles), proverbs, historical narratives, chronicles, apocalyptic language, and other ways to reveal truth.
 Can we limit God in how he chooses to reveal truth?
 Can he not use all types of literature to explain the truth if he wants to?
 Of course he can!

 For related articles, please follow this link: